nicklockwood/GLView/README.md

 iOS has a clever mechanism for managing multiple versions of assets by using file suffixes.
 The first iPad introduced the ~ipad suffix for specifying ipad-specific versions of files (e.g. foo~ipad.png).
 The iPhone 4 introduced the @2x suffix for managing double-resolution images for Retina displays (e.g. foo@2x.png).
 With the 3rd generation iPad you can combine these to have Retina-quality iPad images (e.g. foo@2x~ipad.png).

+GLImage supports the @2x and ~ipad suffixes automatically, so if you attempt to load an image called foo.png, GLImage will automatically look for foo@2x.png on a Retina iPhone and foo~ipad.png on an iPad, etc. These suffixes also work when loading ImageMap plists and 3D model files, so you can provider higher-res versions for Retina displays.

 This is an elegant solution for apps, but is sometimes insufficient for games because, unlike apps, hybrid games often share near-identical interfaces on iPhone and iPad, with the assets and interface elements simply scaled up, and this means that the standard definition iPad and Retina resolution iPhone need to use the same images.

 Naming your images with the @2x suffix works for iPhone but not iPad, and naming them with the ~ipad suffix works for iPad but not iPhone, which forces you to either duplicate identical assets with different filenames, or to write your own file loading logic.

-The -hd suffix is a concept introduced by the Cocos2D library to the problem of wanting to use the same 2x graphics for both the iPhone Retina display and the iPad standard definition display by using the same -hd filename suffix for both.
+The -hd suffix is a concept introduced by the Cocos2D library to solve the problem of wanting to use the same @2x graphics for both the iPhone Retina display and the iPad standard definition display by using the same -hd filename suffix for both.

-GLView supports this solution by adding some utility methods to NSString for automatically applying this suffix to file paths.
-All of GLView's image loading routines inherit this logic so that files using the @2x, ~ipad and -hd conventions (or any combination thereof) are automatically detected and loaded as appropriate.
-For example, If you load attempt to load an image called foo.png, GLImage will automatically look for foo@2x.png or foo-hd.png on a Retina iPhone, or foo~ipad.png or foo-hd.png on an iPad and will also find foo-hd@2x.png if you are using a Retina iPad.
+The GLView library has no built-in support for the -hd suffix, however if you include the StandardPaths library (https://github.com/nicklockwood/StandardPaths) in your project, GLView will use this library to automatically add support for the -hd suffix to GLImage, GLImageMap and GLModel, as well as other suffixes supported by the StandardPaths library, such as -568h for iPhone 5-specific assets.

 PVR images